marwan1023/visualize-ford-gobike/README.md

 > Average ride distance for subscribers is 1.04 miles and 1.21 miles for non-Subscribers.
 > Average ride duration for subscribers is 11.19 mins and 26.64 mins for non-Subscribers.
 > Based on the timing and patterns subscribers most likely use bikes for daily commute either to school or to work.
 Non-subscribers show peak rental counts after hours or in weekends.
 > Riders who took advantage of the "Bike Share for All" program preferred to rent bikes in Berkeley or in in San Jose, followed by Oakland Downtown.
 San Francisco also has quite a few popular bike stations for "Bike Share for All" riders but the majority of the Top 100 most popular bike stations in the city are regular stations.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](https://gist.github.com/PurpleBooth/LICENSE.md) file for details

+## Acknowledgments
+Udacity inspired me.
+I deeply appreciate Udacity for all the guidance I received from Udacity mentors and the resources to help me develop the story.